HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 24. Process and Resource Management

 In Linux, the software process management is much more powerful and effective.
-With the help of a simple command, you can kill or abort any software to run into the background if it causes any problems.
-But in Windows, it’s easy to run a task manager but not sufficient as Linux because the Windows task manager can’t always kill or stop the problematic software running in the backend.
+With the help of a simple command, you can kill or abort any software that runs into the background if it causes any problems.
+However, in Windows, it’s easy to run a task manager.
+Still, it is not as sufficient as Linux because the Windows task manager can’t always kill or stop the problematic software running in the backend.

 Recommended Post: Linux Mint vs. Ubuntu: 15 Facts To Know Before Choosing The Best One

 This is how Linux keeps the software interlinked, cleaned, and lightweight.
-On the other hand, Windows download each dependency related to an individual software and doesn’t cross-check with other similar dependencies on the system.
-That makes the file system heavy and unmanageable sometimes.
+On the other hand, Windows downloads each dependency related to an individual software and doesn’t cross-check with other similar dependencies on the system.
+That sometimes makes the file system heavy and unmanageable.

 25. Community Support

-Linux is an outcome of dedicated and passionate community fans.
-Thus it has a considerable volume of information and documentation that covers everything about Linux.
-Moreover, there are distro-specific tutorials, tips, tweaks, and forums from developers and enthusiasts to help you out if any problem is faced.
+Linux is the result of dedicated and passionate community fans.
+Thus, it has a considerable volume of information and documentation that covers everything about Linux.
+Moreover, there are distro-specific tutorials, tips, tweaks, and forums from developers and enthusiasts to help you with any problems.

-Regarding Windows OS, Microsoft is the only vendor to provide documentation for the users, and sometimes you may feel lost in finding the exact information.
+Regarding Windows OS, Microsoft is the only vendor that provides documentation for users, and sometimes, you may feel lost in finding the exact information.
 Like Linux, the Windows system also has a huge fanbase that provides tweaks, tutorials, and tips to solve or customize the system.

 Final Thought